 A study was conducted to assess the content of 15 toxic elements in pet food; samples were taken of wet and dry dog and cat foods across a range of prices.
 All tested foods contained toxic heavy metals; but the highest levels were found in dry foods.
 Toxic elements included arsenic, beryllium, cadmium, cesium, chromium, antimony, lead, molybdenum, nickel, thorium, thallium, uranium, and vanadium.
 The researchers compared the amount of these toxins in the food to allowable limits in human food, and found that the dose that would be consumed by the average pet exceeded limits set by the U.S. Environmental Protection Agency (EPA) and the World Health Organization (WHO) for most of the foods [Atkins 2011].
 The FDA later disputed these findings [FDA 2011], but their arguments are based primarily on “maximum tolerable levels,” which is not equivalent to “safe for long-term consumption by pets in every meal of every day”—a standard that pet guardians rightly expect.
 [Fries 2014]

 FDA itself recently conducted tests to ascertain current levels of arsenic in poultry.
 They found that the levels were higher than expected, especially in chicken livers.
-[FDA 2015] While the last of the arsenic-containing drugs will supposedly be withdrawn by the end of this year, pet food being made now, pet foods containing poultry liver or by-products that are currently on the market may contain significant levels of arsenic.
-Such foods will continue to constitute a threat to pet health until 2017, based on an expected 12- to 18-month shelf life.
+[FDA 2015] While the last of the arsenic-containing drugs were supposed to be withdrawn by the end of 2015, some pet foods containing poultry liver or by-products that are currently on the market may have been manufactured before that point, and may still contain significant levels of arsenic.
+Such foods will continue to constitute a threat to pet health through 2017, based on an expected 12- to 18-month shelf life.

 Dioxins, PBDEs, and PCBs may also be present in animal tissues; one study found levels of these toxins in the US that were 3-20 times higher than Asia or Europe.
 [Fernández-González 2015]